 How well do you know your pet's dental health?
-Routine dental care is just as important to pets as it is to humans.
+Dental care is just as important to pets as it is to humans.

 Fact: 8 out of 10 dogs and 7 out of 10 cats show signs of dental disease by age three.
 That may seem young, but remember pets age rapidly.
 Dental disease is a problem for pets, causing pain, tooth loss and overall bad health from the bacteria in the mouth.

-Nationwide pet insurance policyholders filed $19 million in dental-related claims in 2017 — in fact, Nationwide pet insurance members with small dogs filed 10% more dental claims that those with large dogs.
+Nationwide pet insurance policyholders filed $19 million in dental-related claims in 2017.
+Small dogs were responsible for 10% more dental claims than large dogs.
 The average claim amount for treating tooth-related disease was $404.